 On Monday, July 20, 2020, some one hundred of us were treated to a tour of the vertical hydroponic farm rooms, a box lunch, and speeches.
-A recurring theme was the idea that, having served one’s sentence, one should be welcomed back to full citizenship, not branded for life as an ex-con.
+A recurring theme was the idea that, having served one’s sentence in jail or prison, one should be welcomed back to full citizenship, not branded for life as an ex-con.

 Click on any image below to see it larger in a slide show.
 Once in the slide show, use your arrow keys to advance and retreat.
 Return to this post by depressing the ESC key of your keyboard, or click on the “x” in the upper righthand corner of the slide show.
 If you want to use an image or purchase a print, please contact me.